grpc/grpc-node/README.md

 **This library is currently incomplete and experimental, built on the [experimental http2 Node module](https://nodejs.org/api/http2.html).**

-This library is a minimally-featured implementation of gRPC purely in JavaScript, without a C++ addon.
-It is intended for use in libraries that need complete platform support and only basic gRPC features.
+This library implements the core functionality of gRPC purely in JavaScript, without a C++ addon.
+It works on the latest version of Node.js (with the `--expose-http2` flag set) on all platforms that Node.js runs on.

 ## Other Packages